TimProzz/TimKnobben/README.md

   DB password   = ""
   Database name = "u29719p23510_tim1"

-* This site has a contact form that requires a Google reCAPTCHA key.
+* This site has a contact form that requires a Google reCAPTCHA key (in templates/footer-template.php).
 The key can be found/generated here: https://www.google.com/recaptcha/admin